KiwiBuild partnership with developer Mike Greer to build 104 homes in West Auckland, Canterbury

 A discussion document published by the Reserve Bank projected KiwiBuild would create an additional 7100 – 14,200 homes in New Zealand by 2022, above what was already expected.

-"While KiwiBuild is assumed to contribute 100,000 affordable houses over 10 years, it is unlikely that this will be achieved without crowding out a significant amount of other residential construction activity, given the current and projected state of the construction sector," the paper said.
+"While KiwiBuild is assumed to contribute 100,000 affordable houses over 10 years, it is unlikely that this will be achieved without crowding out a significant amount of other residential construction activity," the paper said.

 It also comes as the Government has struggled to sell some KiwiBuild homes, most notably in Wanaka.

-At today's announcement, Twyford said Auckland's northwest suburbs were a growing area "and we need to make sure we're getting affordable housing here, not just million-dollar homes".
+Twyford said the Government had spent many months working out the deal with Mike Greer, while the the company continued work building the homes.

-"Our first KiwiBuild homes in Christchurch are part of the Government's plan to ensure house prices there remain stable and we meet the strong demand for more homes that is forecast over the coming years," he said.
+This meant some home were ready to sell now, and "I look forward to seeing families moving into these KiwiBuild homes here in the North West," he said.

-The Government had spent a number of months working out the deal with Mike Greer, while the company continued work building the houses so that they are ready to sell.
+Company founder Mike Greer told reporters he was already negotiating a deal for a further 100 KiwiBuild homes with the Government.